Nicholasdgiles/nicholasgiles.github.io/_posts/2021-9-03-prideplaces.markdown

 <img src="http://nicholasgiles.com/assets/images/prideplaces/pp-hero-mockup.jpg" class="bigger-image" alt="Pride Places Hero Image" />

-This past summer, I was a Product Design Intern at Pride Places, which is an LGBTQ+ directory start-up based in San Francisco, California.
-I had the opportunity to contribute towards the redesign of their web application, building out components in Figma for the new business menu feature.
+This past summer, I was a Product Design Intern at Pride Places, an LGBTQ+ directory start-up based in San Francisco, California.
+I had the opportunity to contribute towards the redesign of their web application, building out components in Figma for the new business-tier features.

 ### Overview
 * Organization: Pride Places